MariusArhaug/WishList/docs/release3/README.md

 ## Code Quality

 To assure good design patterns and bugfree code we still employ CheckStyle and Spotbugs.
-Combining this with adequate testing (almost at 90% coverage) and good coding rutines, allows us to easily identify nescerray improvements to code before its get merged into **master**
+Combining this with adequate testing (almost at 90% coverage) and good coding rutines, allows us to easily identify necessary improvements to code before its get merged into **master**

 Using **Continous Integration** strategies such as making sure that new code is both able to compile and does not create code breaking alterations was a good way to make the team confident with merging new code into the **master** branch without it causing major code breaks.